polybassa/scapy-1/doc/scapy/layers/automotive.rst

 .. image:: ../graphics/animations/animation-scapy-gmlan.svg

-ECU Utility examples
+Ecu Utility examples
 ====================

-The ECU utility can be used to analyze the internal states of an ECU under investigation.
+The Ecu utility can be used to analyze the internal states of an Ecu under investigation.
 This utility depends heavily on the support of the used protocol. ``UDS`` is supported.

-Log all commands applied to an ECU
+Log all commands applied to an Ecu
 ----------------------------------

-This example shows the logging mechanism of an ECU object.
-The log of an ECU is a dictionary of applied UDS commands.
+This example shows the logging mechanism of an Ecu object.
+The log of an Ecu is a dictionary of applied UDS commands.
 The key for this dictionary is the UDS service name.
 The value consists of a list of tuples, containing a timestamp and a log value

 Usage example::

-    ecu = ECU(verbose=False, store_supported_responses=False)
+    ecu = Ecu(verbose=False, store_supported_responses=False)
     ecu.update(PacketList(msgs))
     print(ecu.log)
     timestamp, value = ecu.log["DiagnosticSessionControl"][0]

-Trace all commands applied to an ECU
+Trace all commands applied to an Ecu
 ------------------------------------

-This example shows the trace mechanism of an ECU object.
-Traces of the current state of the ECU object and the received message are printed on stdout.
-Some messages, depending on the protocol, will change the internal state of the ECU.
+This example shows the trace mechanism of an Ecu object.
+Traces of the current state of the Ecu object and the received message are printed on stdout.
+Some messages, depending on the protocol, will change the internal state of the Ecu.

 Usage example::

-    ecu = ECU(verbose=True, logging=False, store_supported_responses=False)
+    ecu = Ecu(verbose=True, logging=False, store_supported_responses=False)
     ecu.update(PacketList(msgs))
     print(ecu.current_session)

-Generate supported responses of an ECU
+Generate supported responses of an Ecu
 --------------------------------------

-This example shows a mechanism to clone a real world ECU by analyzing a list of Packets.
+This example shows a mechanism to clone a real world Ecu by analyzing a list of Packets.

 Usage example::

-    ecu = ECU(verbose=False, logging=False, store_supported_responses=True)
+    ecu = Ecu(verbose=False, logging=False, store_supported_responses=True)
     ecu.update(PacketList(msgs))
     supported_responses = ecu.supported_responses
     unanswered_packets = ecu.unanswered_packets